 - “Like” social media pages that talk about freelancing and inbox them asking for job offers

-- Don’t confine yourself to local groups, also join international groups and pages and you can get clients there too
+- Don’t confine yourself to local groups, also join international groups and pages.
+You can get clients there, too!

-- Also don’t confine yourself to existing groups, you can create your own.
+- Also, don’t confine yourself to existing groups, you can create your own.
 I created one of the first Kenyan transcribers Facebook groups and this has helped bring in lots of business to me and its members.
 Also join this group that I created for freelance writers.

 There are so many forums in the world.
 Some are very active with lots of hits per day.
 They are excellent sources of direct clients.

-- Join a good forum that either generally talks about business or that is narrowed down to online business
+- Join an excellent forum that either generally talks about business or that is specifically for online business

-- Some of the forums I’ve joined and gotten clients from include Wazua, Affilorama, Essaylancer and Warrior Forum.
+- Some forums I’ve joined and gotten clients from include Wazua, Affilorama, and Warrior Forum.
 Others claim to have gotten offers from Digital Point.
 Research for more powerful forums.